neelsmith/latin-corpus/tut/libraries.md

 ---
-title: Organization of code libraries
+title: "Implementing a Latin Corpus: overview"
 layout: page
 ---

+## Implementing a `LatinToken`

+The citable text of a `LatinToken` is a `CitableNode` (from the `ohco2` library).
+Its category is an `MidTokenCategory` (from the `projectvalidator` library).
+Its associated list of morphological analyses is a Vector of `LemmatizedToken`s (from the `tabulae` library).
+If the Vector of analyses is empty, that means the token could not be morphologically analyzed.

+## Relations of main code libraries

-This stack of libaries provides successively higher orders of language-specific text processing:
+The following stack of libaries provides successively higher orders of language-specific text processing:

 1. `xcite`: concerned only with citation; not aware of what citation refers to
 2. `ohco2`: concerned with a citable corpus.
 The corpus is a sequence of nodes; each node associates a citation (a CTS URN) and a text string.
 Not concerned with contents of the text string.